5 Tips for Buying a North Iowa Home

 Start gathering documents you may need, such as W-2 forms, income tax returns for the past few years, pay stubs, records of child support or alimony, bank statements for the past several months, and your credit report.
 Also, be sure to allow for closing costs.
 Getting several offers will allow you to compare loans and get the best deal.

-A general guideline to consider is that most buyers purchase a home that costs about one and a half to two and half times their current annual income.
-For example, someone earning $50,000 a year might purchase a home for $75,000 to $125,000.
+A general guideline to consider is that most buyers purchase a home that costs about one and a half to two and a half times their current annual income.
+For example, If your buying a home in Mason City, someone earning $50,000 a year might purchase a home for $75,000 to $125,000.
 Mortgage payments should be about 26-28 percent of your gross monthly income.
 Existing debt is also considered in the mortgage process, and total debt payments (car payments, credit cards, student loans, etc.) should not exceed 40 percent of your gross monthly income.

-Finding a Home That Meets Your Needs and Wants
+How to Find a Home That Meets Your Needs!

 Before you start looking at properties, make a list of “must-have” features along with optional features you’d like to have.
 “Must-have” features may include the number of bedrooms and bathrooms you’ll need to accommodate your family, location (consider commute to work, which schools your children will attend, etc.), lot size and special needs (handicapped access, etc.).
 Optional features may include the architectural styling, bay windows, landscaping, etc. Having a clear idea of what you want in a home will help your REALTOR® find the perfect property for you.